inocan-group/aws-orchestrate/docs/devops.md

 **TODO:** finish after completing API

 By exporting a _default export_ of , it will be detected by the build system.
 If you've already included the step-function plugin to your configuration then it will automatically added to the definition of your step function into

+### Auto Enumeration

+Now that you hopefully are excited about the nicities of having your functions auto-detected and brought into the `serverless.yml` automatically it's time for us to let you know there are a few more fringe benefits:

+1. **Function Enumeration** - because we can detect your handler functions we can also provide you a typescript enumeration of

 ## Deployment